CybersShell/backy/docs/content/config/command-lists.md

 title: "Command Lists"
 weight: 2
 description: >
-  This page tells you how to get use command lists.
+  This page tells you how to use command lists.
 ---

 Command lists are for executing commands in sequence and getting notifications from them.